mroam/learnOpenGL/dictionary.md

 What is “GLUT”?
 ----------
 * An outdated library? ”GLUT mostly provides a quick and dirty way of getting a window open, creating a GL context for it, and handling some basic input and other events.
 Much tutorial material you'll find will use it, so it's good to know it.
-Again, it's all code that you can write yourself (using a library just means that you don't have to, so you can focus on learning OpenGL rather than OS code).“ —http://www.gamedev.net/topic/656534-glfwglutglu-whats-the-best/
+Again, it's all code that you can write yourself (using a library just means that you don't have to, so you can focus on learning OpenGL rather than OS code).“ —mhagain http://www.gamedev.net/topic/656534-glfwglutglu-whats-the-best/

 What is “homebrew”?